27 January

 What is a Fintech bank?

 Fintech banks follow a specific business model in the broad fintech category.
-Its considered that fintech bank is a “business model in which the production and supply of banking services and transactions are based on innovation”, as indicated in the guide for the evaluation of applications for licenses by credit institutions fintech.
+It’s considered that a fintech bank is a “business model in which the production and supply of banking services and transactions are based on innovation”, as indicated in the guide for the evaluation of applications for licenses by credit institutions fintech.

 The central role of technology distinguishes a financial technology bank from a traditional bank.
 However, many conventional companies also use fintech solutions and, in some cases, are linked to, or acquire, fintech companies to improve their ability to innovate.